 When is a good time to visit Hudson College?

-We recommend visiting in October or November.
-Our Open House events are an opportunity to speak with teachers, principals, and admissions staff, as well as enjoy a school tour from one of our friendly student ambassadors.
-We are also happy to arrange a personal tour and meeting for your family if you are unable to attend any of these events.
+Our campus is currently closed to visitors for health and safety reasons, but you can tour our campus virtually and attend our next Open House event to speak with our teachers, principals, and admissions staff.
+We are also happy to arrange a one-on-one online meeting for your family if you are unable to attend any of these events.

 What does ‘rolling admissions’ mean?